Training and progression

 It is possible to undertake a teaching qualification (further education), also known as a TQFE, in order to teach in Scottish further education (FE) institutions.

-From September 2021, a registration process for all FE lecturers with recognised teaching or TQFE qualifications began.
+A registration process for all FE lecturers with recognised teaching or TQFE qualifications is in place.
 For further information on FE lecturer registration, see GTC Scotland .

 Universities in Scotland currently offering the TQFE are: